AKeeller/count/README.md

 ```
 count -r txt .
 ```
-This simple line of code will search for every file with txt extension recursevely in the current working folder.
+This simple line of code will search for every file with txt extension recursively in the current working folder.
 The grand total will be displayed at the end of the process.
 ### Notes
 *count* is currently available only for Unix operating systems.
 *count* has been tested only on OS X 10.9.1